operasoftware/devopera/_extensions/tab-window.md

 	chrome.tabs.query({
 		currentWindow: true,
 		active: true
-	}, function(tab)
+	});

-Lets extend this example a bit.
+Let’s extend this example a bit.
 To specify that on the click of a button the browser will take the current URL and open a new tab where it will run the URL through the WAVE accessibility evaluation tool, you could do something like this:

 	chrome.browserAction.onClicked.addListener(function() {
 		chrome.tabs.query({